How to Choose a Child Care Provider

 - Are employed or self employed; seeking work; attending school; in an employment program; are considered to have a medical condition that interferes with the ability to care for children

 - Have child care recommended by the Ministry of Children and Family Development (MCFD)

-For information on how to apply for subsidy contact the Ministry website at:
+For information on how to apply for the Affordable child care benefit click on the link below.

-Your local Child Care Resource and Referral Program can be of assistance with accessing child care subsidy in the following ways:
+Your local Child Care Resource and Referral Program can be of assistance with accessing affordable child care benefit in the following ways:

 - Assist with filling out the forms, if help is needed

-The CCRR Office has a publicly accessible computer - parents may go online and access the subsidy information which will give them a general sense of whether or not they may be eligible for subsidy.
+The CCRR Office has a publicly accessible computer - parents may go online and access the ACCB information which will give them a general sense of whether or not they may be eligible for funding.

 NOTE: Parents accessing care from a license-not-required child care provider who is registered with the Child Care Resource and Referral program, are entitled to a higher rate of subsidy.
 Contact your local CCRR to find out about what it takes to become registered.